mrlacey/Rapid-XAML-Toolkit/docs/profiles.md

 ### XAML generation placeholders

 - **$name$** Property name.
+- **$namewithspaces$** Property name with spaces inserted between words if the name is camelCase or PascalCase.
 - **$type$** Property type.
 - **$incint$** Incrementing integer.
 A number (starting at zero) that will increase with each property that is matched in a class.
 - **$repint$** Repeating integer.
 The same number that was last used, repeated without increment.
 Useful when you want output with multiple items in the same row.
 - **$subprops$** Sub-properties.
 Is replaced with output from the sub-property mapping for each property of the matched type.
 Useful when outputting collections of items.
 - **$members$** Enum members.
 Is replaced with output from the enum member mapping for each property of the matched type.
 - **$element$** Enum element.
 Is replaced with the name of an individual enum element.
+- **$elementwithspaces$** Enum element.
+Is replaced with the name of an individual enum element and spaces are inserted between words if the name is camelCase or PascalCase.
 - **$enumname$** Enum property name.
 Is replaced with the name of the enum property.
 - **$nooutput$** No Output.
 Nothing will be included in the generated XAML when this is in the mapping output.